 - Robert Clive intended to attack the Nawab’s camp in February 1757.
-In an indecisive squirmish between the company forces and the Nawab’s men on February 4th, both sides lost men.
-However, the led the Nawab into panic mode and he signed the Treaty of Alinagar with the company on 5th February 1757.
+In an indecisive skirmish between the company forces and the Nawab’s men on February 4th, both sides lost men.
+However, this led the Nawab into panic mode and he signed the Treaty of Alinagar with the company on 5th February 1757.
 As per this treaty, the Nawab agreed to restore the English factories and allow Calcutta’s fortification.
 He also withdrew his troops to his capital, Murshidabad.

 - In the Nawab’s own court, many people were discontent and were hatching conspiracies to overthrow him.
 The plotters were Mir Jaffar, Yar Lutuf Khan, Rai Durlabh, Omichund, and other officers in the army.
 When the company representative at the court, William Watts got wind of this conspiracy, he promptly informed his bosses.

 - The company decided to support Mir Jaffar and had a treaty with him stating that he would receive the throne of Bengal if he supported the British in battle and bestow huge sums of money as compensation for the Calcutta attack.

 - On 14th June, Clive sent a declaration of war to Siraj.
 Accordingly, the Nawab’s troops reached Plassey by 21st June.

 - British forces reached the village of Plassey on 23rd June.